 The speed the CDC says should be brisk walking and can be done in 10 minute segments if you're struggling to reach the required amount.
 There are many other activities that are moderate exercise and these have an aerobic affect.
 They make you breathe a bit harder and your heart rate accelerate.
 Some of you might use the treadmill incline to burn some calories and give you some variety.
 This is all good but when is treadmill walking getting too much?

 How much treadmill walking is too much

-There's really no such thing as too much, if you enjoy your walking and you're matching or exceeding the government recommendations then continue if you want to.
+You don't need to go over an hour a day.
+If you enjoy your walking and you're matching or slightly exceeding the government recommendations then continue if you want to.
 These recommendations give "important health benefits" so you're doing yourself good.
 However, you can go further if you want to and I don't mean walking further.
 Once you go past 30 minutes then you may want to try something new.

 Walking 30 minutes 5 days a week should have lost you a lot of weight and put you in reasonable condition.
 What I mean when I say go further is try and add some jogging or running into your routine.
 There are ways to put it in gradually.
 By jogging the CDC class this as vigorous physical activity and you only need to do this for 1 hour and 15 minutes per week or 15 minutes per day, 5 days a week.